crhall-writing/crhall-writing.github.io/_poems/splatter.md

 allowing them to slacken

 and as the deadening beams pass
-your breath gave your lungs no time to catch
+your breath giving lungs no time to catch
 whether you know it or not
 the white splatter
 between your bumper and the infinity ahead